Thyroid Cancer - What to Expect When You've Been Diagnosed

 The doctor came in,and told me that they had found papillary cancer with a follicular variant.
 They removed the entire thyroid, in addition to one of my parathyroid glands.
 Everything looked good, and I should be out of the hospital the next day.

-I was released the next day, and had a good afternoon.
-I woke up in the night coughing, and couldn't breathe.
+(As an aside to this story...
+I was released the next day, and I had a good afternoon.
+I woke up in the night coughing, and I couldn't breathe.
 A friend took me to the emergency room, where I was seen by a doctor.
 He said I looked fine, and sent me home.
 Two days later I was back in the ER, and learned I had pneumonia!
-I spent the next 4 days in the hospital recovering from that!
+I spent the next 4 days in the hospital recovering from that.)

 What Are Radioactive Iodine Ablation Treatments?

 Some people, like me, receive radioactive iodine treatments after surgery.
-This is to get rid of any remaining cancer cells or tissue that the surgeon might have missed, or that are located in other parts of the body.
+This treatment is also known as Radioiodine, I-131 or RAI.
+The treatment gets rid of any remaining cancer cells or tissue that the surgeon might have missed, or that are located in other parts of the body.
 This is a painless, but very strange, procedure.

 If RAI is part of your treatment, you will probably receive it between 3 and 6 weeks after your surgery.
 You will swallow the RAI in the form of either one or more capsules (pills) or a liquid.
 RAI works because the thyroid gland needs iodine and absorbs it from the bloodstream.
 When you swallow the RAI (the isotope I-131), it goes through your bloodstream to your thyroid tissue.
 The radiation destroys thyroid cells, both cancerous and normal thyroid cells, with minimal effects on the rest of your body.